htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     spawn processes that HTCondor fails to detect.
-Therefore, a dedicated execution account provides more reliable tracking of CPU usage by the job and it also guarantees that when the job exits, no “lurker” processes are left behind.
+Therefore, a dedicated execution account provides more reliable tracking of CPU usage by the job and it also guarantees that when the job exits, no "lurker" processes are left behind.
 When the job exits, condor will attempt to kill all processes owned by the dedicated execution account.
 Example: